 Quality and Qualifications Ireland

-The Childcare Act 1991 (Early Years Services) 2016 regulations were implemented on a phased basis on June 30th 2016.
-Under these regulations, there has been an update in regards to the minimal level of qualification required to work directly with children in an Early Years setting
+The Childcare Act 1991 (Early Years Services) 2016 regulations were implemented on a phased basis on 30 June, 2016.
+Under these regulations, there has been an update in regards to the minimal level of qualification required to work directly with children in an Early Years setting.

 Minimum Qualification Requirement:

-Under the Childcare Act 1991 (Early Years Services) Regulations 2016 all staff working directly with children must hold a minimum of QQI level 5 award in Early Childhood Care and Education.
-This does not apply to anyone working in the sector who signed the grandfathering clause before 30th June 2016 which states that he/she intends to retire from employment in an Early Years’ Service before 1st September 2021.
+Under the Childcare Act 1991 (Early Years Services) Regulations 2016, all staff working directly with children must hold a minimum of QQI level 5 award in Early Childhood Care and Education.

 FAQ’s regarding minimum qualification requirement